It’s common knowledge that the average attention span of an adult is 8 seconds. Lower than that of a goldfish.

 CSS allowed developers to easily style every aspect of their website, without coding each element individually.
 And soon after, website themes arrived, which allowed people to easily create their own website.

-In 2010, the idea of responsive design was proposed by Ethan Marcotte.
+In 2010, the idea of a responsive design was proposed by Ethan Marcotte.
 And it was revolutionary.

 This new way of using HTML and CSS allowed for a website to adapt to the device it was being accessed from.
 Thus, it would create the same experience for a mobile user as for a desktop user.
 This also made the process of maintaining and developing a website more efficient.